DisabledAbel/Text-to-Bash-Converter/README.md

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- [Shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
-- [Lucide React](https://lucide.dev/) for the icon set
-- [Tailwind CSS](https://tailwindcss.com/) for the styling system
-- [Vite](https://vitejs.dev/) for the build tool
-- [Lovable](https://lovable.dev/) for the development platform

 ---

-Made with ❤️ for developers who love clean, formatted code blocks.
+Made with ❤️ for developers and Disabled people